Last Updated On:

 On October 26, 2015, Google made a very interesting announcement that took the SEO world by storm.
 They let people in on a big secret – that they’re using Artificial Intelligence to enhance their search results.

 What amazed (even alarmed) everyone, even more, was that Google declared RankBrain as one of three most important ranking factors.
 Now you must be wondering, what are the other two?

 In March 2016, a Search Quality Senior Strategist at Google confirmed that the other two are content and links.
 He also confirmed that there isn’t any specific order of importance assigned to the top three criteria.

-Google uses this understanding to return the more relevant results.
-What makes RankBrain different is that it does not just improve results for the current query.
+Google uses this understanding to return more relevant results.
+What makes the new algorithm different is, it does not just improve results for the current query.
 With time and with more new queries, RankBrain keeps on improving search results for other new queries as well.

 How Efficient is RankBrain?

 Let me explain that with a simple example.
 Suppose, you enjoyed a particular song in a movie you watched and would now like to download it.
-But you have no idea what it was called.
-So, you search using this query: “which was the first song in frozen.”
+But, you’ve no idea what it was called.
+So, you search using this query – “which was the first song in frozen.”